Future Revascularization Evaluation in Patients with Diabetes Mellitus: Optimal Management of Multivessel Disease - FREEDOM

 Quality-of-life assessments: This was assessed using the Seattle Angina Questionnaire in three domains: angina frequency, physical limitations, and quality of life.
 Baseline values were similar between PCI and CABG patients, except for a mild but statistical difference between PCI and CABG patients for physical limitations (69.9 vs. 67.3).
 Angina frequency was slightly better in CABG patients than PCI at 2 years (mean difference 1.3).
 Scores for the other two domains were better for PCI at 1 month, but then better for CABG over PCI between years 1 and 3.
 Beyond 3 years, no differences were noted in the three domains of quality of life between the two strategies.

-The results of the landmark FREEDOM trial indicate that in diabetic patients with multivessel disease, CABG is superior to DES PCI, and should remain the revascularization strategy of choice in this patient population.
+The results of the landmark FREEDOM trial indicate that in patients with DM and MVD, CABG is superior to DES PCI, and should remain the revascularization strategy of choice in this patient population.
 CABG resulted in lower rates of death and MI, but higher risk of stroke.
 This is true for patients with either insulin-dependent or non–insulin-dependent DM.

 Although initial hospitalization costs were higher with CABG, it is highly cost-effective on long-term follow-up, with cost-effectiveness thresholds well below currently accepted norms in the United States ($50,000/QALY).
 Quality-of-life analyses indicate a modest clinical benefit with CABG over PCI in the intermediate-term (up to 2 years), but no differences over long-term follow-up.